mckonelab/echemex/README.md

 ```

 Relevant experimental files can be pulled in via the appropriate script.
-For example, `readcv` is used for reading cycliv voltammetry (CV) data files.
+For example, `readcv` is used for reading cyclic voltammetry (CV) data files.
 The filepath to the data, cycle number, reference electrode potential, and electrode surface area are all needed as inputs to properly scale and interpret the data.
 Outputs are the potential (referenced to the supplied potential), the current density in mA/cm<sup>2</sup>, the scan rate, and the number of cycles.